More clarity on plans of newly formed Sudanese Alliance of Forces for Radical Change

 Sunday's Alliance of Forces for Radical Change press conference (photo supplied)

-The Alliance of Forces for Radical Change was launched in Khartoum on Sunday and includes 12 political and activist groups, most notably the Communist Party of Sudan (CPoS), the Sudanese Professionals Association (SPA), and the Sudanese Women's Union.
+The Forces for Radical Change (FRC) alliance was launched in Khartoum on Sunday and includes 12 political and activist groups, most notably the Communist Party of Sudan (CPoS), the Sudan Professionals Association (SPA), and the Sudanese Women’s Union.

 It was formed after calls for a broad front in opposition against Sudan’s coup authorities and to prevent civil war.

-The alliance that excludes the Forces for Freedom and Change (FFC) coalition proposes “to build a transitional authority by forming legislative councils at central, regional, and local levels – within a democratic state with a parliamentary system that guarantees the separation of powers”.
+The group that excludes the mainstream Forces for Freedom and Change (FFC-Central Council) proposes “to build a transitional authority by forming legislative councils at central, regional, and local levels – within a democratic state with a parliamentary system that guarantees the separation of powers”.

 It also called for the return to the decentralised system consisting of six Sudanese regions that was in place before the military coup of Omar Al Bashir in 1989.